thomasmoelhave/tpie/CodingGuidelines.md

     /////////////////////////////////////////////////////////
     </pre>

-5. Javadoc-style comments may be used for commenting attributes and enumerations. (jv)
+5. Javadoc-style comments may be used for commenting attributes, enumerations and typedefs. (jv)

     Example: